swagger-api/apidom/packages/apidom-ns-json-schema-draft-4/README.md

 # @swagger-api/apidom-ns-json-schema-draft-4

-`@swagger-api/apidom-ns-json-schema-draft-4` contains ApiDOM namespace specific to [JSON Schema Draft 4](https://datatracker.ietf.org/doc/html/draft-zyp-json-schema-04) specification.
+`@swagger-api/apidom-ns-json-schema-draft-4` contains ApiDOM namespace specific to [JSON Schema Draft 4](https://tools.ietf.org/html/draft-wright-json-schema-00) specification.

+> You might come across references to **Draft 5** a.k.a. **Wright Draft 00** ([core](https://tools.ietf.org/html/draft-wright-json-schema-00), [validation](https://datatracker.ietf.org/doc/html/draft-wright-json-schema-validation-00) and [hyper-schema](https://datatracker.ietf.org/doc/html/draft-wright-json-schema-hyperschema-00) vocabularies).
+There is no Draft 5 release of JSON Schema.
+Draft 5 refers to a no-change revision of the Draft 4 release.
+It does not add, remove, or change any functionality.
+It only updates references, makes clarifications, and fixes bugs.
+This package implements Draft 4 + no-change revision of Draft 5.

 ## Installation